priyatadas/priyatadas/README.md

  👋 I am Priyata
-Here are some ideas to get you started:
+Here are some ideas to get you started:\n
-I love programming, and listening songs
+I love programming, and listening songs \n
-🔭 I’m currently working on some server side projects
+🔭 I’m currently working on some server side projects\n

-🌱 I’m currently learning Python, java
+🌱 I’m currently learning Python, java\n
-🌱 I’m addicted to learning and growing every day
+🌱 I’m addicted to learning and growing every day\n
-📫 How to find me:
+📫 How to find me:\n
 🏢 LinkedIn(https://www.linkedin.com/in/priyata-das-0045951b2)